As you begin on your script for radio, one of the first things to consider is how you are positioning your offer.

 By the year 1930, almost 90% of all the radio stations in the country were broadcasting commercials, and they were able to generate enough revenue to support their operational costs.

-Due to the increase in demand for radio ads, radio stations began to pre-record commercials instead of presenting them live.
+Due to the increased demand for radio ads, radio stations began to pre-record commercials instead of presenting them live.
 This created lots of career opportunities for Americans who possessed voice talent as well as those who were skilled in writing radio commercial scripts.

 Even in the Digital Age, Radio Ads are Still Relevant